 When Can You Be Charged with a Federal Crime?

-Most state-level crimes have federal counterparts.
+Most state-level crimes have federal counterparts, such as RICO charges.
 However, a crime can be charged at the federal level if the offense directly violates federal law or it occurs across state lines.
 Federal charges can also be issued for crimes allegedly occurring on federal property, investigated by federal agents, or discovered through an informant.

 Some offenses may be charged on either the state or federal level.
 In these cases, the prosecution usually decides how the charges should be filed and where the case is heard.
 If a crime can be charged on the federal level, it often is as federal charges carry harsher penalties than those at the state level.